Time and funding the biggest challenge for researchers, LinkedIn favorite social media for scientific resources

 Scientific research is exciting but faces many challenges.
 For example, sometimes research projects require more time or funding than what is available concerning you scientists and us as vendors and companies that support your research.

-We have asked researchers and scientists who follow us on our social media about their challenges in planning, organizing and executing scientific projects.
-Here are the results.
+We have asked researchers and scientists who follow us on our social media about their challenges in planning, organizing, and executing scientific projects.

 Here are answers to our poll: